Gym revamp planned months after opening

 A PORTSMOUTH hotel has announced that it will be refurbishing its gym – just nine months after it opened.

-The 153-room £21m Village Hotel, in North Harbour, opened in November, complete with bar, restaurant and gym.
+The 153-room £21m Village Hotel, in North Harbour, opened last November complete with bar, restaurant and gym.

 An email sent to members said: ‘We’ll be undergoing a few refurbishments of our fitness club to ensure you have access to the cutting-edge equipment you need, when you need it.’